Up (Peter Gabriel album): Songs

 The album's lyrics deal mostly with birth and especially death.
 The opening track, "Darkness" was one of the first songs completed for the album and is about overcoming fears.
 "Growing Up" is a summation of life put to a pulsating beat.
 "Sky Blue", according to Gabriel, was the oldest song from the album, dating back to the Us recording sessions.
 The song also featured contributions from Peter Green and The Blind Boys of Alabama.
 "No Way Out" was built around a composite of programmed and live drums, with some of the processing being provided by a SuperCollider, resulting in a "granulated" effect according to Gabriel.

 "I Grieve" was conceived after Gabriel looked over his catalogue of music as if it were a catalogue of emotional tools.
 He found one major missing tool to be one to cope with death and therefore "I Grieve" was born.
-Gabriel performed the song live on the television show Larry King Weekend on the first anniversary of September 11 attacks in the US, during which Gabriel said that his two daughters were living in New York City and he could not contact them for some time, and that this song was for people who did not hear anything from their relatives then.
+Gabriel performed the song live on the television show Larry King Weekend on the first anniversary of September 11 attacks in the US, during which Gabriel said that his two daughters were living in New York City and he could not contact them for some time, and that "I Grieve" was for people who did not hear anything from their relatives then.
 It was not, however, written specifically for 9/11, having appeared in an earlier version on the City of Angels soundtrack in 1998.

 The first single from Up, "The Barry Williams Show" is a down-beat song dealing with reality talk shows such as Jerry Springer (in fact, The Brady Bunch star Barry Williams appeared as an audience member in the Sean Penn-directed music video for the song with Requiem for a Dream actor Christopher McDonald playing the titular talk show host).
 "My Head Sounds Like That" was built around the sounds of a malfunctioning DeltaLab Echo Unit.
 The song's lyrics reference a heightened awareness of sound and smell when in different emotional states.

 "More Than This" was one of the album's final additions.
 Gabriel achieved some of the melodic motifs through a Fender Telecaster, which he sampled with a keyboard.
 The song "Signal to Noise" features guest vocalist Nusrat Fateh Ali Khan, whose vocal performance was salvaged from the VH1 performance on 28 April 1996 following his death in 1997.
 Originally he performed the song in a "much starker" form, before Gabriel transformed it into a strings-oriented piece as the cornerstone of the album.
 Finally, "The Drop" consists of only Gabriel and a Bösendorfer grand piano.